 You will be flagged as a pattern daytrader if you make four or more day trades in five business days in your margin account.
 Since daytrading is considered risky, your broker must approve your account for daytrading based on your resources and experience.
 Without the approval, your account may be frozen.

 You need $25,000 in a margin account to qualify.
-The $25,000 can be cash or equity – that is, if you are fully invested and on margin, your account minimum net worth must remain above $25,000, otherwise you will receive a margin call from your broker.
+The $25,000 can be cash or equity.
+That means if you are fully invested and on margin, your account minimum net worth must remain above $25,000, otherwise you will receive a margin call from your broker.
 A margin call is a demand to deposit funds into the account within five business days.

 Daytrading accounts have different margin requirements.
 You can open a regular margin account with $5,000, buy $10,000 worth of stock and pay the balance within three business days.
 You must have the entire $25,000 in your daytrading account before you can make any trades, but your daily buying power is four times your net equity – that is, a $25,000 daytrading account has a daily buying power of $100,000.

-Daytrading can be lucrative, but requires a lot of skill and dedication – you can’t expect to daytrade casually for half an hour a day and out-trade professionals who are doing it day in and day out.
+Daytrading can be lucrative, but it requires a lot of skill and dedication.
+You can’t expect to daytrade casually for half an hour a day and out-trade professionals who are doing it day in and day out.
 You may eventually grow into daytrading as your experience and account balance grow, but to start investing by daytrading is an invitation for disaster.